-- PO - 1: After completing three years of Bachelors of Computer applications program, students would gain a thorough grounding in the fundamentals of computer application. - PO 2: The commerce focused curriculum offers a number of specializations and practical exposures which would equip the student to face the modern-day challenges in commerce and business. - PO -3: The all-inclusive view of the course offer a number of value based and job oriented skills ensures that students will be trained into up-to-date.
+PO - 1: After completing three years of Bachelors of Computer Applications in (B.ComCA) program, studentswould gain a thorough grounding in the fundamentals of Commerce and Finance.

+PO - 2: The commerce focused curriculum offers a number of specializations and practical exposures which would equip the student to face the modern-day challenges in commerce and business.

+PO -3: The all-inclusive view of the course offer a number of value based and job orientedskills ensures that students will be trained into up-to-date.
 In advanced accounting courses beyond the introductory level, effective development will also progress to the valuing and organization levels.